Delibird: Reception

 Delibird has received a generally negative reception.
 Robert Grosso from TechRaptor, stated "It's hard to find a starting point as to why Delibird simply fails as a design", finding the character's core appearance of a penguin combined with Santa Claus imagery to be "off putting".
 Moreso however he criticized how it appeared to be built around the singular Present move, and that attack's randomness combined with its unreliability further hampered Delibird even in casual gameplay, making it "a poor Pokémon on all fronts".
 Devin Ellis Friend, writing for Screen Rant, called Delibird "a complete joke" since its introduction, attributing it to its lack of an evolution and how its typing weaknesses made the Pokémon "one of the worst single-stage Pokémon in the series".
 Daniel Dockery of Crunchyroll News described Delibird as being "useful almost none of the time" for situations involving attacking opponents.
 He recalled an experience from a childhood playthrough of Pokémon Crystal where he found Delibird during a hunt for Ice-type Pokémon in order to resist a Dragon-type user, becoming confused to find that Delibird's only form of attacking was completely randomized.
 While describing it as a "cute Santa penguin", GamesRadar+s Jordan Gerblick nevertheless asserted that Delibird was "the butt of the joke in the Pokémon community".
 He was surprised that Iron Bundle, a robotic Pokémon based directly on Delibird, was so much stronger than the original that it had been banned from several fan-made competitive Pokémon battling scenes such as Smogon.
 Friend similarly commented on the contrast between Delibird and Iron Bundle, describing the power gap as "almost comical in its scale".

 Conversely, Screen Rants Jack O'Keeffe described Delibird as "the gambler's Pokémon".
 He believed that Present's random nature made the Pokémon a fun addition to a player's team and that it could add "drama and suspense" to more boring Pokémon battles.
 TheGamers Joshua Robertson expressed sadness at the community overlooking Delibird, stating that it went against the Pokémon's purpose to spread cheer for Christmas.
+Kayleigh Partleton, in an article for Pocket Tactics, praised Delibird for its cute design an caring nature, rhetorically asking "Who doesn't love Delibird?"
 Eva Padilla of RPGFan commented on their podcast how unusual and "strange" Delibird was due to its abilities and how much it stood out amongst the game's roster as a result.
 She attributed that such characters were bound to be made in casts as large as Pokémon's, to which the other website staff agreed.
 In an article for Kotaku, Gita Robinson reported on a player who found a creative use for Delibird in one of the series' recurring minigames, finding that due to its design and gameplay, it was inherently well adapted for such events compared to battling.